 Expropriation is, however, merely one element of the broader land reform debate.
 There are several outstanding issues which predate the expropriation debate and which are vital to the success or failure of land reform in South Africa.
-Policy decisions on a number of these issues have largely been held in abeyance pending the recommendations of the Presidential Advisory Panel on Land Reform and Agriculture.
+Policy decisions on a number of these issues have largely been held in abeyance pending the recommendations of the Presidential Advisory Panel on Land Reform and Agriculture but could see movement in the medium term as the report has been released.
 Agbiz will analyse the outcomes and provide reasoned inputs if formal policy proposals are subjected to public participation.